learn-co-curriculum/ruby-search-enumerators/README.md

 ## `#reject`

-`#reject` will return an array with the elements that make the block true removed.
+`#reject` will return an array with the elements for which the block is false.

 ```ruby
 [1,2].reject{|i| i.even?} #=> [1]